 There are lots of ways to get involved in the Youth Forum including attending meetings, being part of a wider social network and responding to surveys.

-Informal meetings are held approximately every 4-6 weeks, on a Tuesday between 5-6.15pm.
+Informal meetings are held on the first Tuesday of every month, between 5-6.15pm.
 You are most welcome to come along to our next meeting.

 How can I apply to join?

 For more information and to request an application form please email email@example.com.